MatthijsOneFox/PowerPlatformConnectors/certified-connectors/OpenText ContentServer by One Fox/readme.md

 * `Get document`: Get the document from Content Server
 * `Get document properties`: Get the properties of the document from Content Server
 * `Get document content`: Get the content of the document from Content Server
-* `Delete document`: Delete the document from Content Server
+* `Delete document`: Delete the document in Content Server
 * `Move document`: Move the document to a new folder in Content Server
 * `Copy document`: Copy the document to a different folder in Content Server